Equity vs. Equality: 6 Steps Toward Equity

 If we’re committed to the success of every child, we must acknowledge the uneven playing field that exists for many: ELLs, students with special needs, children experiencing trauma or relentless poverty, and students of color who confront unconscious biases about their capacity.
 Walking toward equity will help us to create inclusive, 21st-century classrooms.

-It's hard to sum up what it means to embrace equity in the classroom.
-My partner and I are veteran, equity-driven educators, and we wrestled with this question.
-Complexity duly noted, here are six ways to walk toward equity in 2016.
+It’s hard to sum up what it means to embrace equity in the classroom.
+My partner and I are veteran equity-driven educators, and we wrestle with this question.
+Complexity duly noted, here are six ways to walk toward equity.

 No standardized test will provide you with quality data on these questions.
 Use proximity and lean-in assessment to diagnose students’ learning needs.
 Carry a clipboard with you while students are working, and take careful notes on what you observe.